Growing Dandelions for Food and Health

-Recently I read that dandelion greens are selling for $9 a pound at trendy markets.
-Known in the trade as “yuppie greens,” purslane and lamb’s quarters have become just as desirable.
 It seems a very odd time to start charging high end prices for things that grow for free and were, for the most part, a cornerstone of survival for many during the Depression.
 Though it doesn’t seem like an odd time to start appreciating what grows in our yards and in the near forests.
-According to your own taste, there is an abundance of food out there that can be had for free.7)http://www.yankeemagazine.com/article/marysfarm/foraging
+According to your own taste, there is an abundance of food out there that can be had for free.

 Michael “Skeeter” Pilarski, famous permaculture instructor and wildcrafter, talks about the street value of dandelions and polyculture.

 He calls this 0.85 acre plot “edible acres” or “Okanagan Biodiversity Farm”.
 He grows about a hundred different crops on this plot as a market garden including raspberries and elecampane.
-And… he grows weeds like dandelions!
+And… he grows—and sells—weeds like dandelions!

 Michael lets the dandelions go all season, and then he harvests them in the fall and sells them!
 During the growing season, the dandelions and other weeds feed the surrounding plants.

-Dandelions are solar collectors, distributing collected energy to nourish the soil and feed other plants.
+Dandelions are solar collectors, distributing collected energy to nourish the soil and feed your plants.

 Skeeter explains that plants like dandelions are solar collectors and pump half of their collected energy into the soil to feed the web of life which then fertilizes other plants.
 Weeds also help to keep the soil from getting compacted.
 Tap-rooted weeds (dandelions have a wonderful tap root) can also bring nutrients up from deep soils.